1synom/Simple-Webhook-deleter/README.md

 ---

 ## Overview
 `Simple Webhook Deleter` allows you to remove Discord webhooks quickly and privately.
 Everything runs locally in your browser, ensuring no data leaves your computer.
-Perfect for managing suspicious webhooks or cleaning up your own.

 ---